How to Write Dialogue: 8 Simple Rules (With Examples!)

 “No, you’re wrong, Gary!
 Raiders of the Lost of Ark came out in 1984.
-Ma crashed her car into a billboard for it when she was pregnant with us, remember?”
+Remember, Ma was on her way to see it when she went into labor with us?”

 “That was Temple of Doom, Barry.
-Jesus, no wonder we keep losing at trivia night.”
+No wonder we keep losing at trivia night.”

-Now, this isn’t great writing — but it offers the same information as the exchange above, plus a more dynamic picture of who Barry and Gary are (besides 33-year-old twins).
+Now, this isn’t amazing writing — but it offers the same information as the exchange above, plus a more dynamic picture of who Barry and Gary are (besides 33-year-old twins).

-By the same token, be careful not to tell readers information they already know.
+In a similar vein, be careful not to tell readers information they already know.
 If you establish in an early scene that Barry has been fired, we don't need another scene where he recounts the situation to his brother.
-Instead, we can skip ahead and write:
+Instead, you can skip ahead and write:

 Gary was shocked to hear of Barry’s recent dismissal.
 "Let's say we go down to the office and show your boss what for!"

 Revealing exposition through conversation is a bit of a balancing act, but one with two simple rules:

 - Don’t have characters tell each other things they already know, and